 - Made in the USA

-This is a quick, easy and affordable option for upgrading your existing trashcan.
-In addition to preventing your dog from accessing the trash, the Trash Buddy will also help to keep out squirrels, raccoons and rainwater.
+- In addition to preventing your dog from accessing the trash, the Lid Loc will also help to keep out squirrels, raccoons, and rainwater

 The Three Reasons Dogs Are Compelled to Dig Through the Trash

 Every dog is different, but most get into the trash for one of three common reasons.
-It is important to understand why your dog is getting into the garbage, so that you can have the best chance at putting a stop to the behavior.
+It is important to understand why your dog is getting into the garbage so that you can have the best chance of putting a stop to the behavior.

-Most dogs get into the trash for one of three reasons:
+Most dogs get into the garbage bin for one of three reasons: